ShirleyBennyson/MyGit/README.md

 # MyGit
-My First Repository on GitHub
+My First Repository on GitHub.
+Hello-World App is the first one.